fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

  - [ ] 2.  **Log-in** Go to  [Sandbox developer portal](https://sandbox-developer.mobilepay.dk/ ) and log in with your credentials.

  - [ ] 3.  **Create app** - My Apps > Create new App to register a new application.
 IMPORTANT: _Please make a note of your Client Secret as you will only see this once!
-You need to supply the `x-ibm-client-id` and `x-ibm-client-secret` when calling the api.
+You need to supply the `x-ibm-client-id`  when calling the api.
 You should always store the `x-ibm-client-id` in a secure location, and never reveal it publicly.
-If you suspect that the secret key has been compromised, you may reset it immediately by clicking the link on the application details page._
+If you suspect that the secret key has been compromised, you may reset it immediately by clicking the link on the application details page.
+More details about the usage of `x-ibm-client-id` below. _

  - [ ] 4.  **Subscribe to APIs.**  To implement MobilePay PoS, go to  [APIs](https://sandbox-developer.mobilepay.dk/product)  and subscribe to the following APIs:
 -  PoS V10 for Integrators